Albert Adomah

 Albert Danquah Adomah (born 13 December 1987) is a professional footballer who plays as a right winger for EFL League Two club Walsall.
 Born in England, he represented the Ghana national team.
+Noted for his longevity and consistency, he has made more appearances in the second-tier than any other player, and is the only player to have played over 100 matches for 6 different football league clubs.

 He is both a Ghanaian and a British national.
 His previous clubs are Harrow Borough, Barnet, Bristol City, Middlesbrough, Aston Villa, Nottingham Forest and Queens Park Rangers.

 Club career

 Harrow Borough

 After a spell at Chiswick-based amateur side Old Meadonians as a teenager, Adomah began his career playing semi-professional football with Isthmian League Premier Division club Harrow Borough, while studying Level 2 Decorative Finishing and Industrial Painting at the College of North West London.

 Barnet

 In January 2008, Adomah joined League Two side Barnet.
 Barnet agreed to play Harrow in a pre-season friendly.

 He scored on his Football League debut for Barnet in a 2–1 win over Hereford United at Edgar Street on 30 January 2008.
 In March, he scored two first half goals in a 4–1 win over Shrewsbury Town and scored in two successive games, against Chester City and Lincoln City.
 He made a total of 22 league appearances in the 2007–08 season, scoring five goals and helping Barnet to a 12th-place finish in League Two.
-Albert was voted as Barnet's Young Player of the Year for the 2008–09 season by the Barnet Supporters' association.
+Adomah was voted as Barnet's Young Player of the Year for the 2008–09 season by the Barnet Supporters' association.

 In July 2009, Adomah was linked with a transfer to Championship side Blackpool.
 On the final day of the transfer window, Barnet chairman Tony Kleanthous revealed that talks with Blackpool broke down two hours before the deadline and that he had also turned down offers from Norwich City and Watford.
 It was later reported that Adomah could still move to Blackpool on loan, with a view to a permanent move in January 2010.

 On 6 October 2009, it was announced that football commentator John Motson had sponsored Adomah at Barnet.

 On 12 November 2009, Adomah turned down Barnet's offer of a new contract.
 His agent, Tony Finnigan, confirmed that Adomah wanted to leave, saying, "Barnet made an excellent offer...but he deserves a run at a higher level."
 Tony Kleanthous said that he would not stand in Adomah's way if they received an acceptable offer.
 On 13 May 2010, Barnet made a bid to keep Adomah at the club by offering a twenty-percent increase on their original contract offer, which would have made him the highest paid player in the club's history, but on 28 May it was confirmed that Adomah would not be signing a new contract.
 He had played 120 games for Barnet scoring 20 times.